GhostWriters/docker-packt-cli/README.md

     -e PUID=<UID> \
     -e PGID=<GID> \
     -e TZ=<timezone> \
-    -v /opt/packt/config:/config \
+    -v /home/user/packt/config:/config \
-    -v /opt/packt/data:/data \
+    -v /home/user/packt/books:/data \
     ghostwriters/docker-packt
 ```

 ## Volumes and variables ##

 Volumes:
-  - /config, where we can find the configFile.cfg and log file
+  - /config, where the configFile.cfg and log file are placed
   - /data, where files are downloaded to

-OPTIONAL Variables:
+OPTIONAL: Variables:
   - PACKT_EMAIL, email address registered with Packt account
   - PACKT_PASSWORD, password for Packt account
+  - PACKT_DOWNLOAD_FORMATS=pdf, epub, mobi, code
+  - PACKT_ANTICAPTCHA_KEY= get an api key from https://anti-captcha.com
   - PACKT_DOWNLOAD_BOOK_TITLES, specify individual books

-If variables are set, they overwrite what is already in config file at container startup.
+If variables are set, they overwrite what is already in the configFile.cfg file at container startup.
-If not set, config file will be left alone.
+If not set, the config file will be left alone.
+#### Anticaptcha key required to download the daily book. ####

 ## Special Thanks  ##